Space Monkey (band)

 Space Monkey was a British pop group from the mid-1980s, led by the singer–songwriter guitarist Paul Goodchild.
 The group's sole album was 1985's On the Beam, issued in the UK by Innervision Records and in the US by MCA.
 A previous charting single release, "Can't Stop Running", was issued in 1983 on Innervision Records.
-It peaked at No. 53 in the UK Singles Chart in October 1983.
+It peaked at number 53 in the UK Singles Chart in October 1983.